aws-samples/non-profit-blockchain/ngo-ui/README.md

 # Part 4: The User Interface

-The UI is a Node.js / AngularJS application and will run on your Cloud9 instance.
+The UI is a Node.js / AngularJS application and will run on your AWS Cloud9 instance.
 The instructions in this README will help you to install the NGO User Interface application, and connect it to the REST API you created in [Part 3:](../ngo-rest-api/README.md).